Facebook Instagram Twitter Youtube

 Riders on the Tron bike never sit up

-The Tron bike has no “sitting up” animation, so even though you are experiencing the draft effect, your avatar will never change position on the Tron.
+A few more details: the Tron bike has no “sitting up” animation, so even though you are experiencing the draft effect, your avatar will never change position on the Tron.
+TT bikes have no “sitting up” animation either.
+And on mountain bikes, your avatar sits a bit higher when not drafting.

 Draft Boost (Van) Powerup